KEPSOAR/DER-SecAgent/Multi_AI_Agent/README.md

 - sqlalchemy
 - pymysql

-아래는 시스템에 설치되어 있어야 합니다
+Belows should be installed in system

 - ollama, models store in local (to change llm see llm/agents.py)

-.env 파일을 자신의 db, llm, StackStorm 환경에 맞게 작성해주세요
+Please write .env file to fit your db, llm, StackStorm